-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies): State Medicaid Agency Weekly
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies): State Medicaid Agency Weekly i.
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
+In addition, provide information on the methods used by the state to document these items.

-Responsible Party for data

-gregation and analysis (check each applies): analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify: